20 Low Glycemic Foods (& 3-Day Meal Plan for Low GI Diet)

 Papaya smoothie with one tablespoon of flaxseed

-This meal plan is just an example of low GI diet and may vary from person to person.
+This meal plan is just an example of a low GI diet and may vary from person to person.
 For optimal results in controlling diabetes or losing weight, you are advised to consult a registered dietitian to develop a more personalized eating plan that fits your needs and health goals.